Top 7 Government Grants for Singapore Companies

 Singapore Government Grants for SME & Startups

 If you are planning company incorporation in Singapore or have an existing business on the verge of exploding into a phenomenal growth, it will be worth your while to go through a few of the Singapore government grants for SME & Startups.

 SPRING Singapore is a government agency.
 It administers the ACE Startups Scheme for the first-time entrepreneurs having an innovative idea.
 The scheme provides mentorship support and startup capital grant.
 The Accredited Mentor Partners (AMPs) select applicants.
 The AMP supports the startups with advice, learning programs, and networking contacts.

 Eligibility: First-time entrepreneurs who are Singaporean or Permanent Residents are qualified for the scheme.
 The criterion for the selection is the uniqueness of business concept, business model feasibility, management team, and potential market value.

 How It Works: For your every $3, you will get $7 under ACE.
-The startup funding Singapore under ACE scheme is capped at $50,000.
+The startup funding amount allowed to Singapore companies under the ACE scheme is capped at $50,000.

 2. Capability Development Grant

 The Capability Development Grant (CDG) is a scheme for providing financial assistance to startups for building capabilities in ten business areas.
 They include consultancy, cost of certification, and costs of equipment, and training.